coinbotnet/coinbot/README.md

 # Developing

+Firstly, you have to clone this repository with `--recursive` flag so you'll be able to use official external connection providers.

 The preferred way to develop Coinbot is Visual Studio Code https://code.visualstudio.com/ with C# Extension.
 Feel free to use Visual Studio 2017/2019 Professional.
 You'll need to manually configure tasks so the connectors will be compiled though.

 * Ctrl+Shift+B builds project.